Fabo011/aws-solution-architect-helper/04_Storage/storage.md

 - <b>EFS: </b>Use EFS when you require shared and scalable file storage that can be concurrently accessed by multiple EC2 instances, such as for web hosting, content management, and development environments.

 - <b>Instance Storage: </b>Use instance store when you need temporary, high-performance storage that is closely tied to the lifecycle of an EC2 instance and does not require data persistence beyond instance termination.

+- <b>High Performance File System: </b>Use one of the high performance file systems based on your requirements when you need more performance.
+FSx Lustre, FSx Windows File Server, FSx NetApp ONTAP or FSx OpenZFS.